menix-os/menix/README.md

 A minimal and expandable Unix-like operating system.

 > [!Note]
+> This is a hobby project to learn OS development.
 > The project is currently in a pre-alpha stage of development and neither stable nor ready to use.

-This is a hobby project to learn OS development.
 The kernel itself uses a hybrid microkernel architecture.

-The kernel handles:
+It handles:
 - Booting
 - Interprocess Communication
 - Scheduling